-Transfers between FHSAs can only occur where the holder or successor meets the eligibility requirements.
+Transfers between FHSAs can only occur where the Holder or successor meets the eligibility requirements.

-The holder may also transfer from their RRSP to an FHSA in their name on a tax-free basis.
-However, the transfer would be subject to the holder's annual and lifetime FHSA limits.
-A transfer to the FHSA cannot be deducted from the holder's income and would not reinstate any RRSP contribution room.
+You may also transfer directly between your RRSP and FHSA on a tax-free basis.
+However, the transfer would be subject to your annual and lifetime FHSA limits.
+The amount transferred from your RRSP to FHSA cannot be deducted from your income and would not reinstate any RRSP contribution room.